raph333/practical-ML-coursera/README.md

 author: Raphael Peer

-To view the project report without code online, please follow [this link](https://raph333.github.io/practical-ML-coursera/)
+To view the project report online, please follow [this link](https://raph333.github.io/practical-ML-coursera/)

 More information about the course and the assignment is avaiable the [course-homepage](https://www.coursera.org/learn/practical-machine-learning)